mueller9999/tour-de-stlcc-3_23_2020a/README.md

 The CustomURLProtocol application which I did not write it was from source code I downloaded from https://www.codeproject.com/Articles/332206/Custom-URL-Protocol-for-Invoking-Application the application is in the Debug folder which is somewhere inside the Custom URL Protocol involes a app folder

+I was thinking about adding a slots game that I downloaded.
+I downloaded the source code and modified it slightly but discovered it didn't seem to have error handling so for right now I took it out.